AdobeDocs/indesign-api-docs/README.md

         }
         ```

     * Here’s a sample code returning a successful execution.
-With/Without data and with output file.
+With/Without data and with the output file.
         ```javascript
-        /*  Create array of asset which is to be uploaded and sent back to the caller.
+        /* Create an array of assets which is to be uploaded and sent back to the caller.
             assetPath: Path of the file to be uploaded, relative to the working folder.
             data: The data in dictionary (object) format to be associated with this asset.
 (It is optional) This data will be provided to the user with ASSET_UPLOAD_COMPLETED  event.